scalableminds/webknossos/docs/getting_started.md

 Identify a dataset that your interested in and click on `Start Skeleton Tracing` to create a new skeleton annotation. webKnossos will launch the main annotation screen allowing you to navigate your dataset and place markers to reconstruct skeletons.

-Drag the mouse while pressing the left mouse button to navgiate the dataset.
+Drag the mouse while pressing the left mouse button to navigate the dataset.
-Right click in the data to place markers, called nodes.
+Right-click in the data to place markers, called nodes.
-Basic movement in the dataset is done with mouse wheel or by pressing space bar keyboard shortcut.
+Basic movement in the dataset is done with the mouse wheel or by pressing the spacebar keyboard shortcut.

-Learn more about skeleton, volume, and hybrid annotations as well as the interface in the [Tracing UI guide](./tracing_ui.md).
+Learn more about the skeleton, volume, and hybrid annotations as well as the interface in the [Tracing UI guide](./tracing_ui.md).

 {% embed data="{\"url\":\"https://www.youtube.com/embed/rMMaItS\_HYE\",\"type\":\"video\",\"title\":\"webKnossos Tracing UI Skeleton\",\"icon\":{\"type\":\"icon\",\"url\":\"https://www.youtube.com/yts/img/favicon\_144-vfliLAfaB.png\",\"width\":144,\"height\":144,\"aspectRatio\":1},\"thumbnail\":{\"type\":\"thumbnail\",\"url\":\"https://i.ytimg.com/vi/rMMaItS\_HYE/mqdefault.jpg\",\"width\":320,\"height\":180,\"aspectRatio\":0.5625},\"embed\":{\"type\":\"player\",\"url\":\"https://www.youtube.com/embed/rMMaItS\_HYE?rel=0&showinfo=0\",\"html\":\"<div style=\\\"left: 0; width: 100%; height: 0; position: relative; padding-bottom: 56.2493%;\\\"><iframe src=\\\"https://www.youtube.com/embed/rMMaItS\_HYE?rel=0&amp;showinfo=0\\\" style=\\\"border: 0; top: 0; left: 0; width: 100%; height: 100%; position: absolute;\\\" allowfullscreen scrolling=\\\"no\\\"></iframe></div>\",\"aspectRatio\":1.7778}}" %}